AnyChart/docs.anychart.com/Axes_Grid_Scales_Trends_etc/Axes_Labels_Formatting.md

 <a name="stagger"/>
 ### Stagger Mode

-When you have a lot of long labels, you may find useful to use **staggerLines()** display mode for labels, this may work particularly good on xAxis, when labels contain category names:
+When you have a lot of long labels, you may find useful to use **.staggerLines()** display mode for labels, this may work particularly good on xAxis, when labels contain category names:

 ```
     chart.xAxis().staggerLines(2);